Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

-where $\epsilon>0$ is infinitesimal and we have also omitted the operators in the $u(1)^{\,}_{2}$ sector appearing in the definition \eqref{eq2Dcase: Gamma^(1/2)_2,y' definition}, as these operators commute with all operators in the $\mathbb{Z}^{\,}_{2}$ sector.
+where $\epsilon>0$ is infinitesimal and we have also omitted the operators in the $u(1)^{\,}_{2}$ sector appearing in the definition \eqref{eq2Dcase: Gamma^(1/2)_{2},y' definition}, as these operators commute with all operators in the $\mathbb{Z}^{\,}_{2}$ sector.
 Using the fact that twist operators in different wires (and in different chiral sectors of the same wire) commute, we deduce that

 Since all operators in the first line of the right-hand side above commute with all operators in the second line, computing the exchange algebra of the operators $\widehat{\Gamma}^{(\frac{1}{2})}_{1}$ and $\widehat{\Gamma}^{(\frac{1}{2})}_{2}$ boils down to considering the following product of operators,